Your new Roller Garage Door is designed to be virtually maintenance free.

 Over time, your roller garage door may start to look like the photos below.
-You may notice cobwebs, bird excrement and dust particles, particularly along the bottom where the rain bounces up on to the surface of the curtain.
+You may notice cobwebs, bird excrement and dust particles, particularly along the bottom where rain can potentially bounce up on to the surface of the curtain.

-It is very important to make sure you clean away the cobwebs and anything stuck to the curtain, as this could damage or mark the paintwork.
+It is very important to make sure you clean away the cobwebs, dirt and anything stuck to the curtain, as this could damage or mark the paintwork.

-The door rolls up onto itself, so if there is anything stuck to the outside face, it then wraps up and rubs against the inside curtain face too.
+If there is anything stuck to the outside face, it then wraps up and could rub against the inside curtain face too.

-However, it doesn’t take long to clean your door and we have some handy hints below to help you keep your roller garage door pristine.
+However, it doesn’t take long to clean your door and we have some handy hints below to help you keep your roller garage door in pristine condition.

 - Do not wash your roller garage door curtain in bright/strong sunlight or in freezing temperatures.